FluidGroup/Brightroom/README.md

 ## Contributing

 If you need more features, please open issue or submit PR!
-Muukii does not know all approach for features, So your PR will be very helpful.
+Muukii may not know the approach to take for implementing them, So your PR will be very helpful.

 ## Author